 Known disease of the tropics and subtropics and a cause of morbidity in Asia, Africa and the Western Pacific regions 2.

-Patients may be asymptomatic or present with fever or scrotal swelling.
+Patients may be asymptomatic or present with:

 Filarial nematodes (sometimes shortened to filariae) are transmitted via mosquito bite to humans.
 The nematodes invade through the skin and into the lymphatics, where they form nests and multiply.